Josie Barnes

-Josie Barnes (née Earnest, b.
-June 28, 1988) is one of the top female professional ten-pin bowlers currently competing in the Professional Women's Bowling Association (PWBA).
-She has four PWBA Tour titles to date, including a major championship at the 2021 U.S. Women’s Open, in which she won a PWBA-record $100,000 first prize.
+Josie Barnes (née Earnest, born June 28, 1988) is one of the top female professional ten-pin bowlers currently competing in the Professional Women's Bowling Association (PWBA).
+She has six PWBA Tour titles to date, including two major championships at the 2021 U.S. Women’s Open, in which she won a PWBA-record $100,000 first prize, and the 2025 USBC Queens where she won a $60,000 first prize.
 Barnes is a nine-time member of Team USA, and is also the associate head coach for the women’s bowling team at her alma mater, Vanderbilt University.

 Barnes is a pro staff member for Storm Bowling, and is also sponsored by VISE grips and CoolWick sportswear.

 Amateur career

 At Vanderbilt University, Barnes (then Josie Earnest) was a member of the team that won the 2007 NCAA Women’s Bowling Championships, and was voted Most Outstanding Player of this event.
 She was named a second team All-American in 2007, and a first team All-American in each of the next three seasons (2008–2010).
 Josie was voted NTCA Division I Player of the Year in the 2008 and 2009 seasons.
 In 2008, she was voted by the Tennessee Sports Hall of Fame as co-winner of the Female Amateur Athlete of Year award (with University of Tennessee basketball player Candace Parker).
 She was a 2013 inductee into the Vanderbilt Athletic Hall of Fame.

 Barnes was a five-time member of Junior Team USA (2005 and 2007–2010), and is a nine-time member of Team USA (2012, 2013 and 2015–2021).

 As a junior player, Barnes won four gold medals (singles, trios, team and all-events) at the 2008 Pan American Bowling Confederation (PABCON) Youth Championships.
 As an adult, she won one gold medal (team) and one bronze medal (Masters) at the 2012 PABCON Championships.
 At the 2016 PABCON Championships, she won a gold medal in trios and a silver medal in team competition.
 She then won a bronze medal in doubles at the 2017 World Bowling Women’s Championships.